homecoded/sucodo/README.md

 TODO
 ====
-* !!! check why unit tests fail(_testHelpControl, _testLoca)
 * do not check last word group in a paragraph if it is significantly smaller than the set wordgroup length
 * remove bing API key and insert a warning if no api key is available
-* JSLint check every Javascript file

 FEATURE REQUESTS
 ================